BuildBoy12-SL/Scp457/README.md

 | healed_by | ItemType Array | Medkit, SCP500 | A collection of items that can heal a burn. |

 ## Combust
-Configs for the spawning of Scp035 item instances.
+Configs for the combustion ability.

 | Config        | Type | Default | Description
 | :-------------: | :---------: | :---------: | :------ |